megaads-vn/clara/README.md

         │
         └───start.php
 ```
 - module.json: the module configuration file is based on composer composer.json.
-All configurations in the module.json will be merged to main composer.json.
+All properties in the module.json will be merged to main composer.json.
 - start.php: the module's start file that will be loaded every requests.
 So module actions, module views... can be registered in this file.

 ### Install module from a file or an URL